J-2 - Dependent of J-1 Scholars

 2. Copy of passport biographical page for each individual dependent

-3. Copy of Marriage Certificate (for J-2 spouse)
+3. Copy of Marriage Certificate with English translation (for J-2 spouse)

 4. Financial documentation* showing ability to cover dependent expenses in the following amounts: